vanceism7/ls-cpp2/README.md

    child symbols (such as `person.name`, or `std::cout`).

 4. **Can't configure lsp server in vscode settings**
-   Eventually, we want to be able to specify the paths for where our `cppfront` and c++ compiler are located (And probably headers/libs too), but this ain't working yet.
+   Eventually, we want to be able to specify the paths of where our `cppfront` and c++ compiler are located (And probably headers/libs too), but this ain't working yet.

 ## Contributing